 Newcomb’s Wildflower Guide, Lawrence Newcomb, book.

-Go Botany, Dichotomous Key, New England Wildflower Society, website
+Go Botany, Dichotomous Key, Native Plant Trust, (formerly the New England Wildflower Society) website.

 Missouri Botanical Garden: Plant Finder, website.